carlslatter16/HumanPassFuzzer/README.md

 May be slow / unstable for longer words (Good!)
 Also, recursion limits may have to be altered for some use cases (Added risk).

  ## To-Do:
- * Symbol : Number order switch for extra combination
+ * Symbol : number order switch for extra combination
  * Argument support for configuration
- * TUI / Argument for levels of intensity
+ * TUI / toggles for levels of intensity

  ## Built With: